VeetiAuria/PHP-Project/README.md

 # PHP-Project
-Password is missing from CONFIG, setup your own database connections!
+**Database credentials are missing from config, SETUP YOUR OWN DATABASE CONFIGS!!!**

 PHP Project Web Application which uses Blockchain.
 1. Users credentials gets hashed when account is created.
 2. User can login with correct information